 Your first open water experience is likely to be a training trip to a quarry late in Michaelmas term.
 Thereafter, most Ocean Diver and Sports Diver open water training is conducted during our Easter Trip.
 This is our largest training trip and aims to get all the qualifications done conveniently at the beginning of the diving season!
 Participating in this trip is the easiest way to get qualified and it is highly recommended if you would like to take advantage of as much of the UK diving season as you can.
 However if you cannot make it to the Easter training trip you will still be able to complete your training.
 In this case, it would be more down to you and you would be required to contact instructors who will teach you on any of the club’s regular dive trips and expeditions.

-The confined water (pool) sessions will be on Wednesday evenings of the same five weeks at the Rosenblatt pool, Iffley Sports Centre, beginning at 5.45pm.
+The confined water (pool) sessions will be on Wednesday evenings of the same five weeks at the Rosenblatt pool, Iffley Sports Centre.
+6.00pm to 8.00pm.

 The meeting point for pool sessions is the OUUEG kit hut at the Iffley Sports Centre.